GrafKnusprig/AutoHotkeyScripts/MuteWindowsApp/MuteHuntShowdown/README.md

 This is a standalone and can be executed directly.
 Even without AutoHotkey installed.
 Just download and execute.
 *It may happen that Windows issues a security warning the first time you run the exe file.
 This can be ignored with trusted sources like this one. ;) Press continue under details.*

-If you are using the AutoHotkey.exe to launch the scripts, the keyboard shortcut can be changed in the [MuteHuntShowdown.ahk](ahk/MuteHuntShowdown.ahk).
+If you are using AutoHotkey to launch the scripts, the keyboard shortcut can be changed in the [MuteHuntShowdown.ahk](ahk/MuteHuntShowdown.ahk).

 To stop the script just rightclick it in the windows toolbar und click *exit*.